greg-js/arch-wiki-md-repo/wiki/_content/english/NetworkManager.md

 ## Installation

 NetworkManager can be [installed](/index.php/Install "Install") with the package [networkmanager](https://www.archlinux.org/packages/?name=networkmanager).
 The package does not include the tray applet *nm-applet* which is part of the [network-manager-applet](https://www.archlinux.org/packages/?name=network-manager-applet).
-Since version 1.0 it gained internal functionality for basic DHCP support.
+It has functionality for basic DHCP support.
 For full featured DHCP and if you require IPv6 support, [dhclient](https://www.archlinux.org/packages/?name=dhclient) integrates it.

 **Note:** You must ensure that no other service that wants to configure the network is running; in fact, multiple networking services will conflict.
 You can find a list of the currently running services with `systemctl --type=service` and then [stop](/index.php/Stop "Stop") them.
 See [#Configuration](#Configuration) to enable the NetworkManager service.